JothikrishnaaVengatesan/Read-from-CSV/README.md

 ## OUTPUT:
 ![read csv](<Screenshot 2024-01-02 113228.png>)
 ## RESULT:
-Thus the program to read a csv file  is written and verified using python programming.
+Thus the program to read contents from the csv file  is written and verified using python programming.